Moggach/pre-apprenticeship/week9/week9todo.md

 [This is my schedule for week 9](https://learn.foundersandcoders.com/course/syllabus/pre-app-10/schedule/)

-- [] Apolitical take home challenge
+- [] Find My Past take home challenge
 - [] Integration testing workshop

 This section will keep track of my work every day on Execute Program and my Twitter activity.